ewenme/fplinear/readme.md

 -----

 -   `load_transform.R` script uses functions from my [fplr](https://github.com/ewenme/fplR) package to load, transform and export gameweek-level player data from the current season.
--   `lp_funcs.R` collates linear programming functions for operating on the gameweek-level player data.
+-   `lp_funcs.R` collates linear programming-related functions for operating on the gameweek-level player data.
--   `lp_do.R` (WIP) plays with linear programming functionality to create meaningful results
+-   `lp_do.R` (WIP) plays with these functions to try and create meaningful results